A List of the Best Metal Detectors on the Market

 ACE 400 has the Digital Target ID, which ranges from a scale of 0-99.
 Along with that, it has a frequency range of 10kHZ, which gives it a higher sensitivity in detecting low to medium conductivity metals.
 With higher frequency range, ACE 400 provides an adjustable frequency feature, to avoid or reduce unwanted interference like from the surroundings or the soil.

-The Garrett Ace 400 has five modes of discrimination, which includes separate modes for coin and jewelry.
+The ACE 400 has five modes of discrimination, which includes separate modes for coin and jewelry.
 It has a zero-disc mode, which is used to detect all metal, a jewelry mode, to detect items like necklaces and watches, a coins mode, which is programmed to track U.S and other similar coins, a relics mode and a custom mode.

 Adding to that, it has a notch discrimination program, in which the discrimination button can be used simultaneously with the elimination button.
 With this program, you can detect specific metal items and can also discriminate some new unwanted trash that might make a “good” target sound but consistently fall within a certain range.